eingruenesbeb/Yolo/README.md

 ```

 ### 2.4 `ban_message.txt`
-This is, where you can customize the ban message, players see, when they are dead.
+This is where you can customize the ban message that players see when they're dead.

+### 2.5 Text replacements
+Every message that gets sent by the Plugin can use the following replacements:
+- `%player_name%` - The name of the affected player
+- `%totem_uses%` - The number of totems the subject player of the message has used.
+- `%death_message%` - The death message, if the player has died. (only available in messages, sent upon a
+player's death.)
+- `%version%` - The current version of the plugin.

 ## 3. Permissions

 One permission is `yolo.exempt`, which excludes any players having it from the plugin's effects.
 There are also two
-other permissions, that relate to commands.
+other permissions that relate to commands.
 These are described in the section about [commands](#4-commands).\
 For a general guide to permissions on Bukkit and its derivatives, please refer to
 [this page](https://bukkit.fandom.com/wiki/Permissions.yml). *(I'd recommend using a permission manager like
 [LuckPerms](https://luckperms.net/) though.)*